Sainsburys/chef-websphere/README.md

 - `cell_name`, [String, nil], default: nil
 - `java_sdk`, [String, nil], default: nil # The javasdk version must be already be installed using ibm-installmgr cookbook.
 If none is specified the embedded default is used
 - `security_attributes`, [Hash, nil], default: nil # A hash of security attributes to apply to the dmgr
 - `manage_user`, [TrueClass, FalseClass], default: true.
 Should the resource create the user for you.
+Set to false if you have created the run_user previously in your recipe, outside of this resource.
+- `sensitive_exec`, [TrueClass, FalseClass], default: true # set to false for debug purposes to show stdout in chef logs.

 ##### Actions